NHC’s Policy Priorities

 Homelessness

-Being prepared to meet the housing challenges of families and individuals experiencing homelessness is essential to realizing NHC’s vision of an America where everyone is able to live in a quality, affordable home in a thriving community.
-Adequate funding, good policy and evidence-based program design informed by people with lived expertise (i.e., rapid rehousing, permanent supportive housing, Housing First) are required to move people experiencing homelessness into permanent housing.
-Policies that criminalize homelessness and poverty are never effective in ending homelessness and often create additional barriers to people successfully securing housing and employment.
-Promoting affordable housing as a strategy to reduce the risk of homelessness through rental assistance, and increasing the supply of units affordable to extremely low-income households is vital to making sustainable reductions in homelessness.
+Meeting the housing challenges of families and individuals experiencing homelessness is fundamental to realizing NHC’s vision of an America where everyone is able to live in a quality, affordable home in a thriving community.
+Adequate funding, good policy and evidence-based program design are required to move people experiencing homelessness into permanent housing.
+Promoting affordable housing as a strategy to reduce the risk of homelessness through rental assistance and increasing the supply of units affordable to extremely low-income households is vital to resolving the homelessness crisis.
+In addition, loss mitigation policies that help borrowers avoid or recover from delinquency or default on government-backed loans, as well as other measures that can help prevent homelessness, are critical elements of housing security.

 Regulatory Reform

 The U.S. has a diverse set of regulations that contribute to the overall housing landscape and are designed in a manner that greatly impacts the availability of affordable housing.
-Ensuring that the Federal Housing Finance Agency, HUD, and the Departments of Treasury, Agriculture, and Veterans Affairs are maximizing their capability to foster affordable housing and invest in communities through coordinated efforts provide large-scale opportunities to address housing challenges.
-Regulatory and statutory improvements to the Housing Choice Voucher, Capital Magnet Fund, HOME Investment Partnerships and Section 234 housing programs are essential to maximizing the impact of every federal dollar invested in housing.
+Ensuring that the Federal Housing Finance Agency and the Departments of Housing and Urban Development, Treasury, Agriculture, and Veterans Affairs are maximizing their capability to foster affordable housing and invest in communities through coordinated efforts provide large-scale opportunities to address housing challenges.
+Regulatory and statutory improvements to the Housing Choice Voucher, Capital Magnet Fund, HOME Investment Partnership Program, and Opportunity Zones are essential to optimizing the impact of every federal dollar invested in housing.
+Resolution of the status of Fannie Mae and Freddie Mac must be accomplished in a manner that preserves the stability, liquidity, and affordable focus of the housing finance system.

 Technology and Innovation